Nigel Martin-Smith: The Mend

-In 2008 Nigel Martin-Smith, formed a new vocal group after auditioning boys from the North West.
+In 2008 Martin-Smith formed a new vocal group after auditioning boys from the North West.
 The initial line up consisted of Lewis Conroy, Dean Kelly, Jayme Kontzle and Craig Worsley.
 The band was initially called ASBRO, a play on words related to an ASBO (Anti Social Behaviour Order), and were described by Danny McFadden in The Guardian as the new East 17.

 Martin-Smith stated in an interview that, in seeking members for the band, he, "wanted them to be ‘streetwise’ as well as having bags of personality, a good voice and looking good in front of a camera."

 In early 2010, Martin-Smith auditioned for a fifth member, which resulted in the addition of Kris Evans to the group.
 At this point Lewis Conroy left the line up and the group became a four piece consisting of Evans, Kelly, Kontzle and Worsley.

 In 2011, due to the negative associations linked to the name ASBRO, the group became known as The Mend.
 Of the change, Dean Kelly stated in an interview, 'We loved the name Asbro, but we felt it was holding us back because there was negative feedback about it.
 We thought ‘we need to mend this’, hence how we came up with The Mend.'
 Jayme Kontzle added of the name change, "No record label has seen us as The Mend so it’s like a new start for us.
 It also stands for The Manchester End."

 They stated during their first appearance on Britain's Got Talent in early 2012 that they had been together for three years.